What does a 50 KW home battery cost?

 • Extra features: Some batteries come with advanced features such as integrated monitoring, smart energy management systems, and compatibility with specific solar panels or inverters.
 This can increase costs but offers more convenience and control.

-• Installation costs: The installation of a home battery can range from a few hundred to thousands of euros, depending on the complexity of the system and the adjustments needed to your electrical infrastructure.
+• Installation costs: The installation of a home battery can range from a few hundred to thousands of euros, depending on the complexity of the system and the modifications needed to your electrical infrastructure.

 Additional costs and considerations

-In addition to the purchase price of the battery itself, there are other costs to consider:
+Besides the purchase price of the battery itself, there are other costs to consider:

 2. Inverters and accessories: An inverter is needed to convert the stored direct current (DC) into alternating current (AC) suitable for household use.
 Other accessories, such as mounting systems or monitoring equipment, may also incur additional costs.